Majapahit: Decline

-Following Hayam Wuruk's death in 1389, Majapahit power entered a period of decline with conflict over succession.
-Hayam Wuruk was succeeded by the crown princess Kusumawardhani, who married a relative, Prince Wikramawardhana.
-Hayam Wuruk also had a son from his previous marriage, the crown prince Wirabhumi, who also claimed the throne.
+Following Hayam Wuruk's death in 1389, Majapahit entered a period of decline with conflict over succession.
+Hayam Wuruk was officially succeeded by his nephew and son-in-law, Prince Vikramavardhana, who was married to Princess Kusumawardhani, Hayam Wuruk's only child by his primary wife.
+However, Hayam Wuruk had a son from a concubine, Bhre Wirabhumi, who also claimed the throne, eventually leading to the Regreg Civil War from 1405 to 1406.

+The identity and full name of Bhre Wirabhumi is unclear; "Bhre" simply means "duke or duchess", and "Wirabhumi" is an area corresponding to the Blambangan Kingdom.
+According to the Pararaton, he was the son of Hayam Wuruk and a concubine, and was adopted as a foster son by Hayam Wuruk's aunt and uncle (as well as mother-in-law and father-in-law), Bhre Daha (Rajadewi) and Wijayarajasa.
+Later, Bhre Wirabhumi married Bhre Lasem Sang Alemu, the daughter of Hayam Wuruk's sister, Brhe Pajang.

+According to the Nagarakretagama, the wife of Brhe Wirabhumi was Nagarawardhani, the daughter of Brhe Lasem (Indudewi).
+Indudewi was the daughter of Hayam Wuruk's aunt and uncle Bhre Daha (Rajadewi) and Wijayarajasa.
+The Nagarakretagama is considered more authoritative than the Pararaton, since it was written during Brhe Wirabhumi's lifetime.

-By the time of Hayam Wuruk's death, Majapahit had lost its grip on its vassal states on the northern coasts of Sumatra and the Malay Peninsula, the latter which according to Chinese sources, would become a tributary state of the Ayutthaya Kingdom until the rise of Malacca Sultanate, supported by the Ming dynasty.
+By the time of Hayam Wuruk's death, Majapahit had lost its grip on its vassal states on the northern coasts of Sumatra and the Malay Peninsula—the latter of which, according to Chinese sources, would become a tributary state of the Ayutthaya Kingdom until the rise of the Malacca Sultanate as supported by the Ming dynasty.

-In the 14th century a Malay Kingdom of Singapura was established, and it promptly attracted a Majapahit navy that regarded it as Tumasik, a rebellious colony.
-Singapura was finally sacked by Majapahit in 1398, after approximately 1 month long siege by 300 jong and 200,000 men.
-The last king, Parameswara, fled to the west coast of the Malay Peninsula to establish the Melaka Sultanate in 1400.
+In 1299, the Kingdom of Singapura had been established, and following a failed attempt to take Singapore in 1350, Majapahit finally sacked and destroyed the Kingdom in 1398, after approximately a month-long siege by three hundred jong war ships and 200,000 men.
+The last king, Parameswara, fled to the west coast of the Malay Peninsula to establish the Malacca Sultanate in 1400.

 Regreg War

 A war of succession, called the Regreg War, is thought to have occurred from 1405 to 1406.
-The war was fought as a contest of succession between the western court led by Wikramawardhana and the eastern court led by Bhre Wirabhumi.
-Wikramawardhana was victorious.
-Wirabhumi was caught and decapitated.
+The war was fought between the Kedhaton Kulon (western court in Trowulan), led by King Vikramavardhana, and the Kedhaton Wetan (eastern court in the Blambangan Kingdom), led by Bhre Wirabhumi.
+King Vikramavardhana was victorious, and Bhre Wirabhumi was caught and decapitated.
 However the civil war drained financial resources, exhausted the kingdom, and weakened Majapahit's grip on its outer vassals and colonies.